kubernetes-retired/contrib/keepalived-vip/README.md

 kube-keepalived-vip   kube-keepalived-vip   gcr.io/google_containers/kube-keepalived-vip:0.1   name in (kube-keepalived-vip)   type=worker
 ```

 **Note: the daemonset yaml file contains a node selector.
-This is not required**
+This is not required, is just an example to show how is possible to limit the nodes where keepalived can run**

 To verify if everything is working we should check if a `kube-keepalived-vip` pod is in each node of the cluster
 ```